huy/hotspot_jvm_notes/thread-hold-and-wait-for-the-same-lock.md

-## Thread dump report thread holds and waith for the same lock
+## Thread dump report thread holds and wait for the same lock

 It happens in whe `Object.wait` is called inside synchronized block in wait/notify synchronization pattern